Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: Background

 \subsection{Ethereum}

 In 2008, the first blockchain-based cryptocurrency named Bitcoin was introduced and demonstrated the enormous potential of blockchain to the world.
 However, the biggest limitation of Bitcoin is that it only allows users to encode non-Turing-complete scripts to process transactions, which greatly limits its capability.
-To address this limitation, Ethereum was invented by Vitalik et al. at the end of 2015 and introduced a technology named \emph{Smart Contracts} to the world.
-Nowadays, Ethereum has become the second most popular blockchain system and the most popular platform on which to run smart contracts~\cite{chen2018infocom, chen2020understanding}.
+To address this limitation, Ethereum was born at the end of 2015 and brought a revolutionary technology named smart contracts.
+Nowadays, Ethereum has become the second most popular blockchain system and the most popular platform on which to run smart contracts.
 Similar to Bitcoin, Ethereum also provides its cryptocurrency and names it as Ether.
 In Jan.
-2018, Ether reached its highest value to \$1389 / Ether~\cite{marketcap}.
-Unlike Bitcoin, which has a fixed number of coins (21 million in total), 18 million Ethers are created every year~\cite{Ethereum_yellow_paper} (and 72 million Ether were generated at its launch).
-Five new Ethers are created with each block, and it requires about 14-15s to create a new block.
-Currently, the average Ethereum block size is between 20 to 30 KB, and the biggest Ethereum block size is around 2MB~\cite{chen2019dataether}.
+2018, Ether reached its highest value to \$1389 / Ether~\citep{marketcap}.
+Unlike Bitcoin, which has a fixed number of coins (21 million in total), 18 million Ethers are created every year~\citep{Ethereum_yellow_paper} (and 72 million Ether were generated at its launch).
+Currently, two new Ethers are created with each block, and it requires about 14-15s to create a new block; the average Ethereum block size is between 20 to 30 KB, and the biggest Ethereum block size is around 2MB~\citep{ethstats}.
 Ethereum does not support concurrency, and all transactions need to be executed by all nodes, which leads to a low throughput of Ethereum.
-Ethereum only allows about 15 transactions per second, which has become one of its biggest limitations.
-At the end of 2017, there is a famous smart-contract-based game named CryptoKitties~\cite{cryptokitties} published in the Ethereum.
+Ethereum only allows about 15 transactions per second on average~\citep{EtherScan}, which has become one of its biggest limitations.
+At the end of 2017, there is a famous smart-contract-based game named CryptoKitties~\citep{cryptokitties} published in the Ethereum.
 However, the popularity of the game slowed down all transactions as too many players sent transactions to the Ethereum blockchain.